 Al's Place, 13943 Main St. (more commonly known as Al the Wop's), is a local hangout also patronized by bikers and day-tripping tourists.
 It oozes dive bar authenticity, from the bar to the creaky, slightly slanted wood floor.
 Regulars swear by the dinner specialty, a grilled steak served with mushrooms—and peanut butter.

-Shopping in SacramentoRegional malls include Arden Fair, I-80 and Arden Way, and Westfield Galleria at Roseville, off I-80 (SR 65 exit); anchor stores at both are JCPenney, Macy's and Nordstrom.
+Shopping in SacramentoRegional malls include Arden Fair, I-80 and Arden Way, and Westfield Galleria at Roseville, off I-80 (SR 65 exit); anchor stores at both are JCPenney and Macy's.
 The anchors at Sunrise Mall, Sunrise Boulevard and Greenback Lane, are JCPenney and Macy's.
 There's another Macy's downtown at 414 K St.

 Sacramento Children's Museum see Rancho Cordova

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Members save up to 10% and earn Honors points when booking AAA/CAA rates!The Exchange Sacramento, Curio Collection by Hilton

 Members save 5% or more and earn Marriott Bonvoy™ points when booking AAA/CAA rates!Four Points by Sheraton Sacramento International Airport